-The Tailgater supports one receiver on satellites 119, 110, and 129.
+The Tailgater is a portable dish that supports one or two receiver(s) on satellites 119, 110, and 129.

-Powering the Tailgater
+Setting Up the Tailgater

 - If your TV is rated greater than 100 watts, it may require direct connection to the vehicle battery.
 If you are watching TV from your vehicle for more than a few hours, periodically run your vehicle to maintain battery life.
 Starting your vehicle may temporarily shut off power and require re-setup of the Tailgater.
-For extended use, a portable power generator, power pack or alternative accessory battery is recommended.
+For extended use, a portable power generator, power pack, or alternative accessory battery is recommended.

 The Tailgater will provide access to the channels available in your DISH programming package.
 Some channels, including international programming, RTN, local channels and Regional Sports Networks, are subject to availability based on your geographical location.